 The Audit Committee and the Board of Directors assess ordinary agreements entered into or renewed by the Company on a regular basis and at least once a year in order to ensure that they relate to ordinary transactions entered into on arm's length terms.
-They base their judgments on information provided by the Company's legal department, helped where appropriate by the finance department, which meets at least annually to review ongoing agreements made or renewed during the fiscal year and the criteria for classification and terms and conditions of these agreements.
-Persons with a direct or indirect interest in any of these agreements can contribute to the discussions of the Audit Committee and Board of Directors but not participate in the assessment.
+They base their judgments on information provided by the Company's legal department, helped where appropriate by the finance department, which identity, subject to registration in a securities account prior to midnight (Paris time) on the second business day preceding the meeting, either in the registered share accounts kept by the Company, or in the bearer securities account kept by the authorized intermediary.